A Practical Tutorial on Graph Neural Networks: Recurrent Graph Neural Networks

-In practice the output function \fnoutput, much like the transition function \fntrans, is implemented by a feed-forward neural network, though other means of returning a single value have been used, including mean operations, dummy super nodes, and attention sums \cite{zhou2018methapps}.
-This is possible because of a loss function which defines an error between the predicted output and a labelled ground truth.
-Both \fntrans and \fnoutput can then be trained via backpropagation of errors.
+Once we have useful embeddings centred around each vertex in the graph, the goal is to then inference meaningful outputs based on these values (i.e., to perform a \textit{downstream} task).
+The \textbf{output} function \fnoutput is responsible for taking the converged embeddings of a graph \Glong and creating said output.
+In practice, the output function \fnoutput, much like the transition function \fntrans, is implemented by a feed-forward neural network, though other means of returning a single value have been used, including mean operations, dummy super nodes, and attention sums \cite{zhou2018methapps}.

+Intuitively, the combined process of recurrently computing embeddings and subsequently computing downstream inputs can be interpreted as a sequential process of repeated NN computation blocks --- or a finite computation graph (see Figure~\ref{fig:rec}).
+In a supervised setting, a loss signal can be calculated which quantifies the error between the predicted output and a labelled ground truth.
+Both \fntrans and \fnoutput can then be trained via backpropagation of errors, throughout the `unrolled' computation graph.
 For more detail on this process, see the calculations in \cite{scarselli2009gnn}.